tristanisham/f0/README.md

-# CVM
+# f0

-## An implementation of the CVM algorithm for the distinct elements problem.
+## An implementation of the CVM algorithm for the distinct elements (f0) problem.

 This package implements the [CVM](https://arxiv.org/abs/2301.10191) algoritm in pure Go.
 CVM is an algorithm for the distinct elements problem.
 When you're